herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 There you have it!
 Your first React.js application should be online now at your chosen URL (your-domain.surge.sh).

 There are plenty of tutorials how to create React application but they all seem to miss one point: they don't show immediate results.
 Beginners are likely to get confused as the number of available tools, patterns and frameworks is growing exponentially.
 In this short tutorial, I show how to build a basic React app, deploy and have it running under a custom URL.
-Surprisingly, you don't need to use JSX, ES6 or any JS code at all.
+Surprisingly, you don't need to use JSX, ES6 or even any JS code at all.
 This tutorial will not make you a dev right away, but may encourage you to learn more, and soon become one.

 In short:
 ```bash